SOLIDWORKS C# API - Open SOLIDWORKS

 SldWorks.SldWorks swApp = new SldWorks.SldWorks();

-// Make solidworks visible
+// Make SOLIDWORKS visible

 swApp.Visible = true;